oivoodoo/resume/resume.md

 *   Very experienced with Ruby, JavaScript.

-*   Ruby on Rails 2-4, NodeJS, AngularJS, RSpec, Cucumber, MongoDB, PostgreSQL
+*   Ruby on Rails 2-4, NodeJS, Elixir, AngularJS, RSpec, Cucumber, MongoDB, PostgreSQL

-*   Using RSpec, Cucumber and I know how to write unit tests at all.
+*   Using RSpec, Cucumber and other unit tests libraries

-*   Using vim for the development
+*   Using Vim / Tmux for the development